-Here is my list of top recommendations that I think from my humble experience couples getting married in Spain should have if they want to have a perfect, stress-free wedding day.
+Here is my list of top recommendations that I think from my humble experience couples getting married in Spain should have (if budgets permit!) if they want to have a perfect, stress-free wedding day.

 Top tip number two – Use a professional photographer